Welcome to the new Salesforce UI – Salesforce Lightning Experience

 - Developer Trail – Lightning Experience

-Trailhead is an interactive learning path through the basic.
+Trailhead is an interactive learning path through the basics.
 The idea is to go through modules, getting more familiar with new Salesforce functionalities through the process of earning points and badges to celebrate your achievements.

 Lightning Experience will be generally available in Winter ‘16.
 It will be automatically available to be turned on by an admin in all GE+ orgs in Winter ‘16.